a16z/nft-sleep-mint-forta-agent/README.md

 ## Test Data

 Create a file named ```forta.config.json``` in the root of the project directory that contains your own RPC endpoint from [Alchemy](https://www.alchemy.com/).
+See the example below.
 Note, use an appropriate endpoint for the chain you are looking to test.
-For example, use a Rinkeby endpoint to test a Rinkeby transaction hash or a Mainnet endpoint if you are testing a Mainnet transaction hash.
+For example, use a Rinkeby endpoint to test a Rinkeby transaction hash or a Mainnet endpoint to test a Mainnet transaction hash.
 ```
 {
     "jsonRpcUrl": YOUR_RPC_ENDPOINT_HERE